mahmoud-moursy/tuit/README.md

 ### Virtual terminals

-At the basis of Tuit is an abstraction on the terminal; the virtual terminal.
+At the base of Tuit is an abstraction on the terminal; the virtual terminal.

 Virtual terminals are anything that implements the `tuit::terminal::Terminal`, and there are a few options that both avoid and utilize allocation (note that the `alloc` feature is required for certain dynamically resizing terminals, but there is also a no-alloc `MaxSize` which can finitely scale until the specified parameters).

+### MSRV Policy

+Current minimum required version: Rust Stable 1.80

+My personal recommendation is to stick to the latest stable release.
+Up until recently, the library was based on nightly because some needed features were missing -- however, as of writing on Rust 1.80, they are all available, so I can move to stable.